cjosk/NeonbirHQ/README.md

 - **Google Cloud Run** hosts the Python NLP container.

 ## Build & Deploy Workflow
-1. Install dependencies once: `npm --prefix web install` and `npm --prefix functions install`.
+1. Build the Next.js app and sync the assets into the Firebase Functions bundle with `npm run build` (runs `next build`, copies `.next` + `public` into `functions/`).
-2. Build the web app and sync the assets into the Firebase Functions bundle with `npm run build` (runs `next build`, copies `.next` + `public` into `functions/`, then compiles TypeScript).
+2. Compile TypeScript Cloud Functions with `npm run build:functions`.
 3. Deploy everything with `firebase deploy`.
-The `firebase.json` predeploy hook repeats the build/sync/compile steps so Hosting always points rewrites at the latest Next.js output.
+The `firebase.json` predeploy hook runs the two build steps automatically so Hosting always points rewrites at the latest Next.js output and Functions ship compiled JavaScript.

 This repository delivers a production-ready foundation to expand each module with deeper integrations such as full SERP analytics, robust scraping pipelines, and advanced AI insights.